 Follow up with the individual school or the US Department of Education to learn more about program level and university accreditation.

-Top 9 Graduate Schools with Masters in Clinical Psychology Programs in District of Columbia
+Schools with Masters in Clinical Psychology Degree in District of Columbia